silvio3105/Rules3105/README.md

 Declarations are placed in header files(.hpp/.h).<br>
 Definitions and private (static) stuff are placed in translation units(.cpp/.c).<br>
 Inline and template stuff are defined in header files.

-# LICENSE (does not apply - only for template)

-Copyright (c) 2023, silvio3105 (www.github.com/silvio3105)

-Access and use of this Project and its contents are granted free of charge to any Person.
-The Person is allowed to copy, modify and use The Project and its contents only for non-commercial use.
-Commercial use of this Project and its contents is prohibited.
-Modifying this License and/or sublicensing is prohibited.

-THE PROJECT AND ITS CONTENT ARE PROVIDED "AS IS" WITH ALL FAULTS AND WITHOUT EXPRESSED OR IMPLIED WARRANTY.
-THE AUTHOR KEEPS ALL RIGHTS TO CHANGE OR REMOVE THE CONTENTS OF THIS PROJECT WITHOUT PREVIOUS NOTICE.
-THE AUTHOR IS NOT RESPONSIBLE FOR DAMAGE OF ANY KIND OR LIABILITY CAUSED BY USING THE CONTENTS OF THIS PROJECT.

-This License shall be included in all functional textual files.

----

-Copyright (c) 2023, silvio3105